 Fresh Shelling Bean Salad

 About 2 cups (250 g)

 You can use a favorite vinaigrette (about 1/4 cup, 60 ml) and perhaps include a chopped shallot to mix with the warm beans, too.
 A handful of fresh herbs is delightful, but I wait until the beans are cool to add them so they don’t lose their oomph.
-I enjoy them often tossed with good summer tomatoes and lots of fresh basil, which is pretty much my favorite summer salad.
+I enjoy them often tossed with good summer tomatoes and lots of fresh basil, or basil vinaigrette, which is pretty much my favorite summer salad.

 - 3 quarts (3l) of very lightly salted water

 - 1 pound (450 g) shelling beans, shucked

 - optional: a bay leaf, or a few branches of thyme or savory